 (4) No request for further information, notification or discussions referred to in subsection (3) may in any way be construed as conferring any right or expectation on an applicant.

-8 Certain activities not licences
+8 Certain activities not licensed

-The Minister may, after consultation with the Regulator and stakeholders in the advisory forum, determine by notice in the Gazette that any activity contemplated in section 7(1) need no longer be a licensed activity from the date set out in such notice.
+The Minister may, after consultation with the Regulator and stakeholders in the advisory forum referred to in section 5, determine by notice in the Gazette that any activity contemplated in section 7(1) need no longer be a licensed activity from the date set out in such notice.

 9 Registration

-(1) The Minister may, in consultation with the Regulator, determine by notice in the Gazette that any person involved in an activity relating to trading or the generation, transmission or distribution of electricity that does not require licensing in terms of section 7 read with section 8 must register with the Regulator.
+(1) The Minister may, in consultation with the Regulator, determine by notice in the Gazette that any person involved in an activity relating to trading, export, import or system operation or the generation, transmission or distribution of electricity that does not require licensing in terms of section 7 read with section 8 must register with the Regulator.

+(1A) Any person who operates a generation facility contemplated in item 2 of Schedule 2 must register that facility with the Regulator in terms of this section.

-(2) Any person who has to register with the Regulator must do so in the form and in accordance with the prescribed procedure, and an application for registration must be accompanied by the prescribed registration fee: Provided that any person holding a valid license at the date of a determination contemplated in section 8 must be issued with a registration certificate without complying with the prescribed procedure.
+(2) Any person who has to register with the Regulator must do so in the form and in accordance with the procedure prescribed by rule, and an application for registration must be accompanied by the registration fee prescribed by rule: Provided that any person holding a valid licence at the date of a determination contemplated in section 8 must be issued with a registration certificate without complying with the procedure prescribed by rule.

 (3). (a) On receipt of an application in terms of subsection (2) the Regulator must forthwith register the applicant for the activities set out in a certificate of registration to be provided to such a person.